ossec/ossec-docs/docs/faq/unexpected.rst

     2007/10/24 11:19:21 ossec-agentd(<pid>): Duplicated counter for '<host name>'.
     2007/10/24 11:19:21 ossec-agentd(<pid>): Problem receiving message from www.xxx.yyy.zzz.

-This normally happens when you restore the ossec files from a backup or you reinstall server or agents without performing an upgrade.
+This normally happens when you restore the ossec files from a backup or you reinstall server or agents without performing an upgrade, this can also be caused by duplicate agent ID's.
 The fix for this problem is:

 1. On every agent: